 Yes, 98% of gifts are allocated to a specific purpose.
 Gifts are not spent outside their allocation.
 For example, if a donor makes a gift to the Cancer Center, every cent of that gift is given to the Cancer Center.
 That gift cannot be moved to a different campus, program, or initiative.

-CU Foundation development officers solicit individuals, corporations, and foundations that they believe to have affinity and giving potential.
+CU Advancement development officers solicit individuals, corporations, and foundations that they believe to have affinity and giving potential.
 These development officers are focused on higher-level gifts.

 The Annual Giving program is focused on gifts of all sizes, small or large, and is executed via a call center; mailings; and occasional broadcast emails.
 The Annual Giving program reaches out to alumni, donors, and parents of CU-Boulder students.
 “Friends” (individuals who are not alumni or CU-Boulder parents) are not solicited by the Annual Giving program.

-However, if a friend of the university attends selected university events, or is otherwise approached for a gift on an individual basis, they may be contacted directly by a CU Foundation development officer.
+However, if a friend of the university attends selected university events, or is otherwise approached for a gift on an individual basis, they may be contacted directly by a CU Advancement development officer.

 Are interns, residents, and fellows included in Annual Fund solicitations?